 The MDA process may rely on ML technologies.
 To optimize the accuracy of MDA result, the ML model of the MDA process may need to be trained.

-For training the ML model of the MDA process, the consumer provides the training data including training input and the desired output to the MDAS producer.
+For training the ML model of the MDA process, the consumer may provide the training data including training input and the desired output to the MDAS producer.
 The MDAS producer uses the training input and the desired output to train the ML model, i.e., to train the algorithm of the ML model to generate the desired output as accurately as possible by analysis of the training input.
 The MDAS producer provides an ML model training report to the consumer.

 With a trained ML model for MDA, the MDAS producer can analyse the analytics input and generate the analytics report as output data of the analysis to the consumer.